Position: Adopt Constraints Over Fixed Penalties in Deep Learning: Experimental Details

+Intuitively, the concavity of this trade-off curve—closely related to the concavity of the penalized objective in this example—causes gradient descent on the penalized formulation to converge to the two endpoints of the curve.
+By contrast, under the convexity assumptions of \cref{prop:penalized}, varying the penalty coefficient would also recover intermediate trade-offs.

+See \citet{blog_1, blog_2} for animations illustrating the optimization dynamics of \blobletter{1} gradient descent on the penalized formulation, which converges to the endpoints; \blobletter{2} gradient descent-ascent on the Lagrangian, which oscillates without converging; and \blobletter{3} gradient descent-ascent on the Augmented Lagrangian, which does converge.

-We use the Lagrangian approach to solve \cref{ex:concave}, applying gradient descent with a step-size of \(0.01\) as the primal optimizer and $\nu$PI \citep{sohrabi2024nupi}—as implemented in Cooper \citep{gallegoPosada2025cooper}—as the dual optimizer, with a step-size of \(0.3\), damping coefficient \(\kappa_p = 40\), and $\nu=0$.
-To enforce $x \in [0, \pi/2]$, we apply a projection after every primal update. \cref{table:concave} in \cref{app:concave_results} presents results after 10,000 training iterations.
-We elaborate on this choice of dual optimizer in \cref{app:alm}—it is necessary for convergence, as standard gradient ascent would otherwise lead to undamped oscillations.
+\textbf{Hyper-parameters}.
+To solve \cref{ex:concave}, we use the Lagrangian approach with gradient descent as the primal optimizer, using a step-size of \(0.01\), and $\nu$PI \citep{sohrabi2024nupi}—as implemented in Cooper \citep{gallegoPosada2025cooper}—as the dual optimizer, using a step-size of \(0.3\), damping coefficient \(\kappa_p = 40\), and \(\nu = 0\).
+To enforce \(x \in [0, \pi/2]\), we project after every primal update. \Cref{table:concave} reports results after 10,000 training iterations.
+We further discuss this choice of dual optimizer in Appendix \ref{app:alm}: it is necessary for convergence, since standard gradient ascent would instead produce undamped oscillations.